StoneHW-21/-2/README.md

 2. In the root folder install required libraries and dependencies with `pip install requirements.txt`
 3. Create a `.env` in the root directory and add your Groq API key by pasting `GROQ_API_KEY="YOUR_API_KEY_HERE"` in the file
 4. Install Ollama and download the [moondream2 model](https://www.ollama.com/library/moondream) by running `ollama pull moondream` in a terminal
-5. Run `main.py`
-   - Make sure the Ollama server is on by running `ollama serve` in a terminal
-   - When first running the script it will probably take a while to download the VOSK model
-6. Install the firmware onto the XIAO ESP32 S3 board:
+5. Install the firmware onto the XIAO ESP32 S3 board:
    1. Go to the [firmware folder](https://github.com/xanderchinxyz/Voice-Assistant-Camera-Wearable/tree/main/xiao-firmware) and open the `.ino` file in the Arduino IDE
    2. Follow the software preparation steps to set up the Arduino IDE for the XIAO ESP32S3 board:
       - Add ESP32 board package to your Arduino IDE: